EdgeApp/edge-server-tools/docs/couch-setup.md

 ## Watching Settings Documents

-While CouchDB is good at storing application data, it is also good at storing settings.
-Instead of using environment variables or JSON files on disk, putting settings inside CouchDB provides a nice admin interface for editing them, as well as automatic replication across the various servers.
+CouchDB is a convenient place to store app settings such as API keys or tuning parameters.
+Doing this provides live updates, automatic replication, and a nice admin interface using Fauxton.

 To watch a settings document for changes, use the `syncedDocument` helper function: